Get-Rect/BlazorStack/ReadMe.md

 ## Setup
-This application is setup to use sql server and localdb.
 1. Execute "update-database" in package manager console with BlazorStack.API selected as your startup program and BlazorStack.Data selected as your default project.
 2. Setup an Azurite Emulator.
     - Either use Docker or the built in VS Azurite emulator